 How to Appeal a Driver's License Hearing Decision

-Individuals who do not win a restricted license through a driver's license hearing must wait for an entire year before requesting a DAAD hearing again.
+Individuals who do not win a restricted license through a driver's license hearing must wait for an entire year before requesting a hearing again.
 However, should you decide to appeal the decision made by hearing officers, you may appeal the decision to the Circuit Court located in your county.

 Appealing the Decision to Your County's Circuit Court

 Should you decide to appeal the decision made by the hearing officer in your local Circuit Court, be aware that this is not an additional hearing.
-During your DAAD hearing, the hearing officer must keep a record of every single reason your appeal for a driver's license was denied - he or she must be explicit in this information.
+During your driver's license hearing, the hearing officer must keep a record of every single reason your appeal for a driver's license was denied - he or she must be explicit in this information.
 Appealing the decision in a Circuit Court should not be considered a "second chance," as there will not be another hearing for you to present your case.

 What does happen in an appeal to the Circuit Court?

 Essentially, it must be proven that the hearing officer made a legal error which is serious enough for the ruling to be voided.
-The Circuit Court judge will be presented with the transcript of the hearing with the DAAD that you lost, along with a legal brief.
+The Circuit Court judge will be presented with the transcript of the hearing that you lost, along with a legal brief.
 Ultimately, the Circuit Court judge must find that the hearing officer in your original appeal hearing made a substantial or prejudicial mistake, which would make the ruling illegal.
-It is essential that you have a skilled and experienced Michigan driver's license attorney represent you should you choose to appeal to the Circuit Court, as DAAD hearing officers are licensed attorneys, and very skilled at what they do.
+It is essential that you have a skilled and experienced Michigan driver's license attorney represent you should you choose to appeal to the Circuit Court, as driver's license hearing officers are licensed attorneys, and very skilled at what they do.

 These matters are discussed in Michigan statute MCL 257.323.
-Section (4) which states that the Secretary of State's determination regarding your DAAD hearing may be set aside by the Circuit Court if your substantial rights have been prejudiced according to the following:
+Section (4) which states that the Secretary of State's determination regarding your hearing may be set aside by the Circuit Court if your substantial rights have been prejudiced according to the following:

 The determination is found to be: